Canon G9 X Mark II vs G7X

-If the count of relative strengths (bullet points above) is taken as a measure, the G7X emerges as the winner of the match-up (7 : 5 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the G7X comes out slightly ahead of the G9X Mark II (8 : 7 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just use the search menu below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 1D Mark IV vs Sony A7R

 - Canon G3 X vs Canon 7D II

 - Fujifilm GFX 50S vs Sony A7 III

 - Leica Q Typ 116 vs Sony A7 III

 - Leica X Typ 113 vs Fujifilm X-T2